 Interestingly, normal levels don’t entirely rule out breast cancer due to the fact that some tumors don’t produce the antigen in the early stages.
 High levels may also indicate other types of cancer, including stomach, liver, ovarian, cervical, endometrium, and pancreatic cancer.

 Moderate levels of the antigen are associated with diseases, such as autoimmunity, hepatitis, bronchitis, and benign breast tumors.
 High levels of CA 15-3 can also be found in the third trimester of pregnancy.

-Click the banner below to learn more about strategies and protocols you can start doing today to prevent and treat cancer.
+Click the banner below to learn more about strategies and protocols you can start doing today to prevent cancer.

-Breast cancer risk assessment and antigen testing are helpful for measuring cancer risk, and provide valuable information in the design of treatment protocols based on lab results.
+Breast cancer risk assessment and antigen testing are helpful for measuring cancer risk, and provide valuable information in order to design treatment protocols based on lab results.
 True Health Labs offers comprehensive and affordable lab testing that doesn’t require a doctor’s note.
 They’re certainly my go-to company for quality laboratory testing.
-Click here to learn more about True Health Labs.
+CLICK HERE to learn more about True Health Labs.

 (1) True Health Labs: Cancer Risk Assessment and Antigen Testing

 (2) Verywellhealth: What Is The Cancer Antigen 27.29 Test?

 (3) NetDoctor: Cancer Antigen CA 15-3 In Breast Cancer Test: Normal Range And Values